brdv/prodtest-docs/docs/demo/project-structure/index.md

 ### docker [ ./scripts/docker ]

-- **latest.deploy.sh**

-  This script will build and deploy a 'latest'-tagged image of the RegisterService to the docker registry.

-- **next.deploy.sh**
+- **build-prodtest-images.sh**

-  This script will build and deploy a 'vnext'-tagged image of the RegisterService to the docker registry.
+  Script to build the docker images of the Kitchen- and OrderService.

 ### kubernetes [ ./scripts/kubernetes ]

+- **cleanup.sh**

+  This script deletes all resources that are applied by the script above.

+- **pfw-rabbitmq.sh**

+  Script to open up the RabbitMQ dashboard on localhost:15672

+- **setup-infra.sh**

+  Sets up the infrastructure components of the project in kubernetes cluster.
+Things like the proxy, database and RabbitMQ instance.

 - **setup-darklaunch.sh**

   This script applies all resources needed for the dark launch to a default kubernetes cluster.

-- **cleanup.sh**

-  This script deletes all resources that are applied by the script above.

 ## Source code [ ./src ]

 This folder contains all source code for the ProdtestDemo project.
 It contains the following subfolders:

-### RegisterService
+### Common

-This folder contains the source code for the RegisterService.
+This folder contains the code for shared resources for all services in the repository.

-### RegisterService.Tests
+### Services

-This folder contains the tests for the RegisterService.
+This forlder contains the code for all services of the demo project.
+The subfolders are:

+#### Kitchen

+Contains the projects for the KitchenService: the KitchenService itself and the tests for the KitchenService.

+#### Order

+Contains the projects for the OrderService: the Order API and the tests therefore.